ccsb-scripps/AutoDock-GPU/README.md

 ## Compilation on Windows

-A MS Visual Studio 2013 solution for two configurations is provided: `ocladock-cpu-deb` and `ocladock-gpu-deb`.
+A Microsoft Visual Studio 2013 solution for two configurations is provided: `ocladock-cpu-deb` and `ocladock-gpu-deb`.

 This solution can found in the [win](win/) folder.